jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 ## 3. Online Boutique - Micro-service Sample Application

+### 3.0 Acknowledgement and credit to all the [contributors](https://github.com/GoogleCloudPlatform/microservices-demo/graphs/contributors) on the [microservices-demo](https://github.com/GoogleCloudPlatform/microservices-demo) project.

 ### 3.1 What is [Online Boutique?](https://github.com/GoogleCloudPlatform/microservices-demo/)
 * This project provides a realistic micro-services oriented e-commerce application.
 * Online Boutique is a cloud-native microservices demo application.